miaya-dennis/capstone/README.md

 <img src="images/screenshot_capstone_data.png" alt="screenshot of data column">

-		1. Which classifcation of endangered species is the most threatened?
+		1. Which species is the most endangered?
-		2. What are some of the relative locations of the animals?
+		2. What are some of the relative locations of the animals?(A few answer this question in the "Common Name" data.
 		3. What are ways to help rescue the life forms?

 ## Wireframe